-RIM addresses records, from the period of time that they are originally created, actively used, possibly re-purposed and re-used, and eventually disposed of or transferred to an archives because of their long-term value.
+Records and information management addresses records from the period of time that they are originally created, actively used, possibly re-purposed and re-used, and eventually disposed of or transferred to an archives because of their long-term value.
 While there are a variety of tools, programs, databases and systems used to create and actively manage records and other information resources, RIM strives to create a unified, consistent, efficient and effective approach to their management.

 "books, papers, digitized electronic material, maps, photographs, databases, or other official documentary materials, regardless of physical form or characteristics, made, produced, executed or received by any agency in the State in pursuance of state law or in connection with the transaction of public business and preserved or appropriate for preservation by that agency or its successor as evidence of the organization, function, policies, decisions, procedures, operations, or other activities of the State or of the State Government, or because of the informational data contained therein".

-The simplest definition comes from ARMA International, the international association of records managers, which says that a record is any recorded information regardless of medium or characteristics, made or received and retained by an organization in pursuance of legal obligations or in the transaction of business.
+The simplest definition comes from ARMA International which says that a record is any recorded information, regardless of medium or characteristics, made or received and retained by an organization in pursuance of legal obligations or in the transaction of business.

 Non-Records may be duplicates of University records, materials used merely for reference purposes, or materials that communicate information of short-term value.
 Non-records should be disposed of as soon as possible after their primary usefulness has expired.
 Unlike University records, non-records do not require State approval prior to their disposal.